 Not all soundbars are capable of supporting these technologies at this point.
 Investing in one, however, may make the transition easier as this technology grows in popularity.
 The best and one of the cheapest DTS: X compatible soundbars is the Nakamichi Shockwafe Pro 7.1ch DTS: X Soundbar (on Amazon).
 This is one of my personal favorites!

 Investing in an active soundbar lets you cut out the middleman – the receiver!
 Using a receiver with a soundbar can severely complicate the setup.
 If you are looking for a simple set up and just want better sound, connect your television to your soundbar and forget about buying or using a receiver.

 Passive soundbars, however, do not include amplifiers.
-Because of this, you will need to invest in an amplifier or receiver to help power sound through the speakers.
+Because of this, you will need to invest in an amplifier or receiver to help power sound through the speakers, which, by the way, we have a tutorial on as well.
 This can muddy the overall sound quality and lead to lag.

 Will A Soundbar Actually Improve Sound Quality Over TV Speakers?

 The easy answer is, Yes!
 The speakers built into televisions today are superior to those even from just 5 years ago.
 However, they still leave a lot to be desired.
 Soundbars provide improved sound, which is one of the main reasons they are so popular.